vjcitn/AnVILPublish/README.md

 `"Bioconductor-Package-<pkgname>`, where `<pkgname>` is the name of the package read from the DESCRIPTION file; provide an explicit name to create or update an arbitrary workspace.
-The option `use_readme = TRUE` appends a README.md file to the formatted content of DESCRIPTION file.
+The option `use_readme = TRUE` appends a `README.md` file to the formatted content of the `DESCRIPTION` file.

 `AnVILPublish::as_workspace()` invokes `as_notebook()` so this step does not need to be performed ‘by hand’.